 Getting Back in Gear

 The holidays are a time of joy, laughter, love…and overindulgence.
-Whether you have a small family that celebrates modestly or a huge tribe that celebrates the entire season through, you may have consumed a little more than usual during the holidays.
+Whether you have a small family that celebrates modestly or a huge tribe that celebrates the entire season through, you've probably consumed a little more than usual during the holidays.

-That period of overindulging is in the past, today we’ll focus on to get yourself back in gear.
+That period of overindulging, though, is now in the past!
+Today we’ll focus on strategies to help get yourself back in gear and on track.
 Most of us feel less-than-ideal after we give into holiday treats.
 We feel sluggish, fatigued, and we may lack motivation to change.
 All of these feelings are completely normal while our bodies are trying to recover from an influx of added sugar, fat, and preservatives.
 Some people even refer to this as a junk food “hangover”.
-The body gets used to the foods it is being fed, and it starts to withdrawal from those foods as soon as they stop being consumed.
-Albeit unpleasant, this is a completely normal physical reaction.
-Some people who heavily overindulged in sugar may have headaches once it is removed from the diet.
+The body gets used to the foods it is being fed, and it starts to withdraw from those foods as soon as you stop consuming them.
+Albeit unpleasant, withdrawals are a completely normal physical reaction.
+In fact, many people report experiencing headaches from sugar withdrawals from holiday sweets!
 The good news?
-All of these symptoms are short-lived and the solutions are outlined below!
+All of these symptoms are typically short lived and overcome within a few days.

 Remove the Unhealthy Food